waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Test:** Interact with each guard blocking the path.
 (First guard confirmed.)

 # IV.
 Methodological Corrections & Ideas
-- **Tool Unreliability & Failure to Act (CRITICAL FAILURE):** My `generate_path_plan` tool had core logic flaws.
+- **Tool Unreliability & Failure to Act (CRITICAL FAILURE):** My `generate_path_plan` tool had core logic flaws, specifically failing to path around NPCs.
 I correctly identified this but critically failed to fix it immediately, violating a core directive.
-I must prioritize tool maintenance over any gameplay progression.
+I have now fixed this logic, but must prioritize tool maintenance over any gameplay progression in the future.
 - **Agent Abandonment (CRITICAL FAILURE):** I abandoned my `boulder_puzzle_solver` agent after it failed with a backend error, violating a core directive to trust and refine agents.
 I reverted to inefficient manual processes.
 I must re-engage with this agent.
 - **Confirmation Bias & Lack of Flexibility:** I have a tendency to pursue flawed manual hypotheses instead of using my specialized agents and tools.
 My manual attempts to solve the Victory Road puzzle failed repeatedly.
 I must pivot to using my automated assistants first.
 - **Hallucination (Western Switch):** I previously operated under the false assumption that a boulder switch existed at (3, 10) in Victory Road 1F.
 This was a critical failure of observation.
 I must trust game state data over memory.
 - **Menu Navigation:** The 'B' button is the primary method for exiting/canceling out of menus.
 Repeatedly trying to use 'A' on a 'LOG OFF' or 'EXIT' option can lead to a loop.
 - **New Agent Idea:** Create a `route_planner_agent` to handle complex, multi-stage navigation (e.g., walk -> surf -> walk) by breaking it down into segments and calling the `generate_path_plan` tool for each.
 - **Agent Failure (Boulder Puzzle Solver):** The `boulder_puzzle_solver` agent failed twice with a backend `400 BadRequestError`.
 Refining the system prompt did not resolve the issue.
 The agent is currently considered unreliable.
 I am pivoting to a manual, hypothesis-driven solution for the Victory Road 1F puzzle.
-- **Methodological Correction (Tool Failure):** My `generate_path_plan` tool repeatedly failed by pathing through NPCs.
-I have now fixed this logic.
-I must prioritize tool maintenance immediately when a flaw is found.